sashaborst/mmart-168-fall2017/hw06/README.md

 2. Write an arrow function called `toggle` that takes no parameters.
 It should find a DOM element with the id `like`. without writing a conditional statement, use the classList to toggle the `active` class.

 #### Extra Credit
 There's a wonderful world of CSS animations out there.
-Using only CSS, can you animate the transition of the star element
+Using only CSS, can you animate the transition of the star element?
+For example, maybe it could grow before settling back to regular size, or spin when it's clicked. (:

 ### Step 3: Submit Your Homework via GitHub + Moodle